jmartinezsal/clickr/README.md

 ##Page Not Found

-Trying to access a path that does not exist or is not available because the user is not signed in will render a page not found component, and redirects the user to the home page automatically after 5 seconds.
+Trying to access a path that does not exist will render a page not found component, and redirects the user to the home page automatically after 5 seconds.